-The glucose-alanine cycle is used primarily as a mechanism for skeletal muscle to eliminate nitrogen while replenishing its energy supply.
+The Glucose-Alanine Cycle: The glucose-alanine cycle is used primarily as a mechanism for skeletal muscle to eliminate nitrogen while replenishing its energy supply.
 Glucose oxidation produces pyruvate which can undergo transamination to alanine.
 This reaction is catalyzed by alanine transaminase, ALT (ALT used to be called serum glutamate-pyruvate transaminase, SGPT).
 Additionally, during periods of fasting, skeletal muscle protein is degraded for the energy value of the amino acid carbons and alanine is a major amino acid in protein.
 The alanine then enters the blood stream and is transported to the liver.
 Within the liver alanine is converted back to pyruvate which is then a source of carbon atoms for gluconeogenesis.
 The newly formed glucose can then enter the blood for delivery back to the muscle.
 The amino group transported from the muscle to the liver in the form of alanine is converted to urea in the urea cycle and excreted.

+In cysteine synthesis, homocysteine condenses with serine to produce cystathionine which is catalyzed by cystathionine β-synthase (cystathionine beta synthase: CBS).
+The details of CBS are discussed below.
+Cystathionine is subsequently cleaved by cystathionine γ-lyase (also called cystathionase; also discussed in more detail below) to produce cysteine and α-ketobutyrate.
+The sum of the latter two reactions is known as trans-sulfuration.
 Cysteine is used for protein synthesis and other body needs, while the α-ketobutyrate is first converted to propionyl-CoA and then via a 3-step process to the TCA cycle intermediate succinyl-CoA.
-While cysteine readily oxidizes in air to form the disulfide cystine, cells contain little if any free cystine because the ubiquitous reducing agent, glutathione, effectively reverses the formation of cystine by a non-enzymatic reduction reaction.
+While cysteine readily oxidizes to form the disulfide cystine, cells contain little if any free cystine because the ubiquitous reducing agent, glutathione, effectively reverses the formation of cystine by a non-enzymatic reduction reaction.

 Elevated levels of homocysteine in the blood have been shown to correlate with cardiovascular dysfunction.
 The role of homocysteine in cardiovascular disease is related to its ability to induce a state of inflammation.
 Homocysteine serves as a negatively charged surface that attracts the contact phase of the intrinsic pathway of blood coagulation.
 Activation of the intrinsic coagulation cascade leads to inappropriate thrombolytic events as well as resulting in increases in inflammatory cytokine release from leukocytes that are activated as a result of the pro-coagulant state.
 Therefore, it is important to ensure that proper function of the methionine synthase reaction is maintained.
-Although it would be assumed that increased intake of vitamin B12 should lead to increased conversion of homocysteine to methionine, and thus reduced levels of circulating homocysteine, controlled studies have shown that this does not occur.back to the top
+Although it would be assumed that increased intake of vitamin B12 should lead to increased conversion of homocysteine to methionine and thus, reduced levels of circulating homocysteine, controlled studies have shown that this does not occur.back to the top

 The product of phenylalanine transamination, phenylpyruvic acid, is reduced to phenylacetate and phenyllactate, and all 3 compounds appear in the urine.
 The presence of phenylacetate in the urine imparts a "mousy" odor.
 If the problem is diagnosed early, the addition of tyrosine and restriction of phenylalanine from the diet can minimize the extent of mental retardation.